lemmingapex/double-pendulum/README.md

 ### Other

-The chaotic behavior of the masses trajectories at large angles of theta are pretty interesting.
+The chaotic behavior of the trajectory of the second mass at large angles of theta is pretty interesting.

 ### Future Work and Ideas
 * Make the simulation more interactive.